jishaps/Web-Scraping/README.md

 # Web-Scraping
-Extracting data with Beautiful Soup package in Python
+Extracting website data with Beautiful Soup package in Python